CheonMarlon/mind-ease/UserManual.md

 ### 😊 2.
 Emotion Tracker

 - On the home screen, select your **current emotion** from a set of 5 icons (e.g., Happy, Sad, Anxious).
-- You can submit one emotion entry per day.
+- You can submit one emotion entry per login.
 - Each entry is saved and used for generating personalized analytics.

 ---